Client-side decoration

 Client-side decoration (CSD) is the concept of allowing a graphical application software to be responsible for drawing its own window decorations, historically the responsibility of the window manager.

 Sometimes client-side decoration is used to refer to the applications that don't have a traditional title bar.
 However, this is a misuse of the phrase, as even applications that have a basic title bar can be client side decorated.

 By using client-side decoration rather than traditional server-side decoration, applications are able to draw their own title bar, which allows for a wide range of possibilities to customize window decorations and add additional functionality (graphical control elements) into what otherwise would be a typical window manager bar with much empty space in the maximized windows.

 Terminology

-In Linux and Unix-like systems, it is called Client-Side Decoration which comes from X Window System, where a client is the application which renders a window and sends it to the X server.
+The term Client-Side Decoration comes from the X Window System, where a client is the application which renders a window and sends it to the X server that controls the display.
 The alternative is called Server-Side Decoration (SSD) even though on X the decoration is drawn by the window manager, which is not actually the "server".
+Those terms are also used in Wayland, where a client is the application, which renders a window and sends it to the Wayland server, which controls the display and also functions as a compositing window manager.